13 Types of Fats and Oils used in Hotels and Restaurants

 6. BACK FAT

-This is the fat that runs along back of the pig over the loin.
+- This is the fat that runs along the back of the pig over the loin.

-Veal kidney fat is the leaf fat from veal carcass.
+- Veal kidney fat is the leaf fat from a veal carcass.

-It is highly prized in many kitchens for its mild flavour.
+- It is highly prized in many kitchens for its mild flavor.

 8. POULTRY FAT